cap-js/docs/guides/deployment/shared-db.md

    - a logic to decide which microservices need redeployment to avoid inconsistencies
  - violates 12 factors concept

-## Best Practices

-* Prefer staying loosely coupled → e.g. ReviewsService → reviewed events → UPDATE avg ratings
-* Leverage db-level integration selectively → Prefer referring to (public) service entities, not (private) db entities

 ## cap-samples Walkthrough
 [cap-samples](https://github.com/SAP-samples/cloud-cap-samples?tab=readme-ov-file#welcome-to-capsamples) is a collection of sample applications, which are built as multiple (mostly) independent services with a shared database.
-![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg) The repository contains multiple CAP applications under a root project.
+![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg) The repository contains multiple CAP applications in a monorepo.
 The `package.json` of the root folder links the projects in the subfolders by utilizing [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

-### Deployment discriptor
+### Deployment Descriptor

 In order to deploy CAP services in the Cloud Foundry environment as a Multitarget application a mta.yaml file is required.
 It represents a deployment discriptor which defines all CAP services and resources required by the application to function properly.
 Additional information can be found in the [Deploy to Cloud](../deployment/to-cf#deploy) guide.
 An initial *mta.yaml* file can be generated using the following command: